-The variant filtering in TOPMed Freeze 6 is performed by (1) first calculating Mendelian consistency scores using known familial relatedness and duplicates, and (2) training a Support Vector Machine (SVM) classifier between known variant sites (positive labels) and Mendelian inconsistent variants (negative labels).
+The variant filtering in TOPMed Freeze 9 is performed by (1) first calculating Mendelian consistency scores using known familial relatedness and duplicates, and (2) training a Support Vector Machine (SVM) classifier between known variant sites (positive labels) and Mendelian inconsistent variants (negative labels).

 Known variant sites are SNPs found to be polymorphic either in the 1000 Genomes Omni2.5 array or in HapMap 3.3, with additional evidence of being polymorphic in the sequenced samples.
 Negative labels are defined when the Bayes Factor for Mendelian consistency, quantified as Pr(Reads | HWE, Pedigree) / Pr(Reads | HWD, no Pedigree), is less than 0.001.
-In addition, a variant is marked with a negative label if 10% or more of families or pairs of duplicate samples (and more than 3 trios or duplicate pairs) show Mendelian inconsistency within families or genotype discordance between duplicate samples.
+In addition, a variant is marked with a negative label if

+10% or more of families or pairs of duplicate samples (and 3 or more trios or duplicate pairs) show Mendelian inconsistency within families or genotype discordance between duplicate samples.
 Variants eligible to be marked with both positive and negative labels are discarded from the labels.
-The SVM scores trained and predicted by the libSVM software tool are annotated in the VCF file.
+New in freeze 9, the information available to the SVM classifier includes numeric summaries of local linkage disequilibrium as the numbers of HapMap3 variants within 1 Mb with r-squared to the current site above thresholds of 0.3, 0.5 or 0.8, and the distance to the nearest such HapMap3 variant above each threshold.
+(This LD information is abandoned in subsequent freezes) The SVM scores trained and predicted by the libSVM software tool are annotated in the VCF file.